 to prepare us for such an overwhelming encounter.
 Everything that we think

-of such a manifestation, but even those words would be woefully inadequate
+a hint of such a manifestation, but even those words would be woefully inadequate

 to faithfully describe someone infinitely beyond all words or thoughts that